valbaca/freddy/README.md

 # freddy - a json parser so bad it's scary

-Background: I recently had a friend who was asked to write a JSON parser from scratch without using the built-in `.json` functionality in a half-hour coding interview recently.
+Background: I recently had a friend asked to write a JSON parser in a half-hour coding interview.

 I was curious as to how quickly I could write one myself.
+The tl;dr is I don't think it's a reasonable interview question.

 Caveats (abound):